Information for IFAs

 - Further information, Scheme booklets, The Scheme's Trust Deed and Rules and Scheme valuation reports can be found on the Scheme documents page of our website, www.mybapension.com

-- If a member left the Scheme after 31 March 2007 they will have built up pension in respect of service up to 31 March 2007 (for which the NRA was age 55 for flying staff or age 60 for ground staff) and a pension in respect of service after 1 April 2007 in either Plan 60 (for which the NRA is age 60) or Plan 65 (for which the NRA is age 65).
+- If a member left the Scheme after 31 March 2007 they would have built up a pension in respect of service up to 31 March 2007 (for which the NRA was age 55 for flying staff or age 60 for ground staff) and a pension in respect of service after 1 April 2007 in either Plan 60 (for which the NRA is age 60) or Plan 65 (for which the NRA is age 65).
 The member may therefore have elements of pension which have different NRAs but they are treated as a single pension entitlement and must be drawn at the same time.

 - NAPS deferred pensions increase as a right under the Rules of the Scheme up to NRA.
 The increase is in line with that specified in the Government's yearly Pensions Increase (Review) Orders up to a maximum increase of 5% in any year.
 These Orders currently reflect the increase in the Consumer Prices Index (CPI) but the method of measurement is determined by the Secretary of State and may change from time to time.